Civil Rights Initiatives

 In June of 2010, the Community Justice Project of University of St. Thomas’ Law School and the St. Paul NAACP were awarded the prestigious Jimmy and Rosalynn Carter Partnership Award by Minnesota Campus Compact to honor their outstanding work and to highlight the work of effective campus-community partnerships that address critical public issues.
 Click here for to read more about this award in St. Thomas' Bulletin Today.

 In 2006, the Community Justice Project and the St. Paul Chapter of the NAACP formed a partnership to work collaboratively on behalf of communities of color to challenge laws and policies that negatively impact these communities.
 Through collaborative efforts, the Community Justice Project and the St. Paul Chapter of the NAACP have engaged law students, local youth, and other community members in addressing current civil rights issues.
-They have Increased dialogue and improved relations between law enforcement and communities of color.
+They have increased dialogue and improved relations between law enforcement and communities of color.
 Together the CJP and NAACP have written key reports that have led to systemic changes.
-Three concrete changes that have resulted because of their collaboration include the following.
+Three concrete changes that have resulted because of their collaboration:

 - One report laid the foundation for a partnership with Aurora/St. Anthony Neighborhood Development Corporation to develop Brotherhood, Inc., a comprehensive support system for young African-American males who’ve been involved in gangs or the criminal justice system modeled after the Homeboy Industries in Los Angeles.